ianw3214/WallObjectSeparator2000/README.md

 ## Installation

+Before running the script, make sure blender is installed and is included in the environment variables.
+Python version 3+ is recommended, and the script works on windows only.

-To run the python script, open blender and import the target object.
-Then, press shift-F11 to open up the text editor.
-Press alt-O to open the script file, and press alt-P to run the script.
+To run the script, simply put the .blend files in the same folder as the scripts and run the batch file.